Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Fixed possible invalid states for boolean filter in quick navigation.
 * Improved handling of entities without view or index actions in moderation panel and moderation block.
 * Overhauled and improved asset handling on raw pages (e.g. for inline editing).
+* Fixed handling of plural forms in translations.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.4.0).

 ## ModuleStudio 1.3.2 (September 20, 2018)